-The Working with Children Check (the Check) is a legal requirement for people doing child-related work, unless they qualify for an exemption under the Working with Children Act 2005 ('the Act').
+The Working with Children Check is a legal requirement for people doing child-related work, unless they qualify for an exemption under the Working with Children Act 2005 (the Act).

-The Check screens a person's criminal record, and in some cases their professional conduct records.
+The Check screens a person's criminal record, and in some cases their professional conduct determinations and findings.

 Are you doing child-related work?